BenceBakos/comfy-vi-confy/README.md

  - getArgumentSuggestions(expression,action,argumentPosition)
      - type's listingAction, when not null
      - from variation, where variation starts like expression
- - getArgumentSuggestionsFromOutputhistory(expression,action,argumentPosition)
+ - getArgumentSuggestionsFromHistory(expression,action,argumentPosition)
-     - from outputHistory, order by: type, history order
+     - from history, order by: type, history order
  - getActionSuggestions(expression, context)
      - mathExpression(expression,context)
      - usageCount ordered action.nextActionHistory first, then usegeCount ordered context actions
+     - add lua actions as well
- - storeActionOutputHistory(output,context, action)
+ - storeActionHistory(output,context, action)
      - store in history array with context(truncate if too large), action, type
      - store without prompt(context.clearPromptPreffixAction)
-     - store to action, if smaller than n, keep outputHistory unique
+     - store to action, if smaller than n, keep history unique
  - executeAction(expression, context)
      - mathExpression(expression,context)
      - sendToShell
-     - storeActionOutput()
+     - storeActionHistory()
      - store if does not exists, and execution was successfull
  - nullifyAction(action)
      - nullify usageCount
      - nullify usageCount in other actions nextActionHistory
  - closeSession(sessionUuid)
      - kill process
+ - createMacro(name,context, macroItems)
+ - executeMacro(macro.name, context, arguments)
+     - check context is valid
+     - arguments: argument path in macroItems -> value
+     - fill arguments into actions while executing
+     - executeAction for each, or executeMacro

+### HistoryItem
+ - actionName
+ - contextName
+ - output
+ - type

 ### Action
  - name(expression with arguments replaced with type names, or just single variation with uuid )